 Cliff College is an approved partner of The University of Manchester, delivering this programme developed by Cliff College, approved by and leading to an award of The University of Manchester: BA (Hons) Theology.
 It is a full-time programme, and most of our students are residential.
 It is, however, possible to undertake part-time study if you live close enough to the College to attend regular lectures.

 The programme offers a solid foundation in theology and biblical studies, with a mixture of core and optional units including Biblical Theology, Theology in the Contemporary World, Introduction to the Old Testament, New Testament Exegesis, and Introduction to Church History.
-But it also includes practical instruction and experience in mission and ministry, with units such as Introduction to Christian Leadership, Contextual Evangelism, Missiology, and Public Theology.
+But it also includes practical instruction and experience in mission and ministry, with units such as Introduction to Christian Leadership, Mission Placement, Missiology, and Public Theology.
 For a full list of what is offered at each level, please follow the links on the side.

 ‘The BA theology programme is a fantastic way of learning from God both academically and devotionally.
 I would recommend it to anyone who wants to grow alongside fellow Christians in their understanding of God.’

 ‘BA theology has opened my mind to many questions and enhanced my understanding of faith and truth.
 It’s a privilege to be studying in such a beautiful and peaceful part of the world.’

 ‘I feel like I’ve grown in my faith and maturity in just a few weeks.
 I can’t begin to describe how thankful I am for my time at Cliff.’